Nr-009/Student-Mangament-System/README.md

 classes that are shown to have teacher id of 0.
 This restriction is due to only being able to delete classes you teach.
 - The visual component was the image you had to click first when starting the application
 - To save the user story you press the logout button and say yes to save
-- To load the last changes you have to when starting again  Startframe, choose last version
+- To load the last changes you have to when starting again  Startframe, choose last version.

+### Phase 4: Task2:
+- User started with Saved DataSystem Thu Mar 30 13:14:10 PDT 2023
+- Teacher with id 0 logged in Thu Mar 30 13:14:17 PDT 2023
+- Student: Athena Kadirov,id: 4 created Thu Mar 30 13:14:40 PDT 2023
+- Teacher Liliana Avila, id :7 created Thu Mar 30 13:14:56 PDT 2023
+- Teacher: Gregor Gregor ,id: 2 deleted Thu Mar 30 13:15:08 PDT 2023
+- AcademyClass: CPSC310 ,id: 8 created Thu Mar 30 13:15:49 PDT 2023
+- Teacher with id 0 logged in Thu Mar 30 13:16:12 PDT 2023
+- Teacher Nicolas  El Inmortal, id :0 changed his fn Thu Mar 30 13:16:13 PDT 2023
+- Teacher Nicolas Mickelsen, id :0 changed his ln Thu Mar 30 13:16:13 PDT 2023